Five-Spice Chicken Drumsticks with Sticky Hoisin Glaze

 Get geared up for the big game with Oliver’s and delicious homegating dishes perfect for munching in between plays!
 Wings are a 100% game-day must-have, but while Buffalo wings are anything but boring, sometimes you just want to change it up a bit.
-Be this year’s MVP with these deliciously unique wings made with Rosie organic chicken wings ($3.99/lb), Chinese 5-spice seasoning, and a sticky-sweet hoisin glaze!
+Be this year’s MVP with these deliciously unique chicken drumsticks made with Chinese 5-spice seasoning, and a sticky-sweet hoisin glaze!
 Just make sure you have plenty of napkins so you can grab a beer to go with them.

 • Serves: about 4-6 servings